Hajneken/xml-semestral-project/README.md

-# Veterinary appointment booking registry
+# Veterinary appointment booking registry 🐕🐈

+Solution for easy visual overview of veterinary reservations, medical information and owner profiles.
+Built only with XML based technologies.

+## How it works

-Based on incoming data in XML, validated by *XML schema*, app transforms XML to styled HTML pages using *XSLT* and styled PDF document generated with *XSL-FO*.
+Based on incoming data in XML format, specified and validated by *XML schema*, app transforms XML to styled HTML pages using *XSLT* and styled PDF document generated with *XSL-FO*.

+## Generated page types
 * reservation overview for a time interval
 * reservation list for a day
 * client profile